TagGerr/THavalon/README.md

 ##### Ability: Proclamation
 After two Quests have Failed, you may (but are not required to) formally declare as Arthur, establishing you as a Good player for the remainder of the game.
 You may still propose teams, vote on proposals, and be selected to go on Quests, as usual.
 You may use this ability at any point in the game after two Quests have Failed.

 #### Titania
+Titania is a Good role who interferes with the information of a random Evil player.
+Titania is also provided two minor pieces of information: 1) the role of the Evil player whose information they messed up; and 2) whether there is an Oberon in the game.
+Players whose role information is affected by an Titania are told that their information has been corrupted.

+Titania only appears in games with at least 7 players.

+- Titania can affect any Evil role.
+- Evil roles other than Colgrevance are simply shown one additional person in their list of Evil players.
+- Colgrevance loses information about the role of one random Evil player.

+#### Gawain
-Titania is a Good role who is provided no information but can intervene on certain missions to potentially change the outcome.
+Gawain is a Good role who is provided no information but can intervene on certain missions to potentially change the outcome.

-Titania can only appear in games with 10 players, and is mutually exclusive with Oberon.
+Gawain can only appear in games with 10 players.

 ##### Ability: Suspend
-Once per game, on either the 2nd mission (always) or the 3rd mission (if the first two missions had different outcomes, e.g. 1 Successful mission and 1 Failed mission), if Titania is not on the mission team, they may formally declare as Titania after mission cards have been selected (and potentially Inquisitioned) but before they are shuffled and revealed.
-Titania may then collect all mission cards, excluding the mission leader's, shuffle them, examine them, and pick one card to remove.
+Once per game, on either the 2nd mission (always) or the 3rd mission (if the first two missions had different outcomes, e.g. 1 Successful mission and 1 Failed mission), if Gawain is not on the mission team, they may formally declare as Gawain after mission cards have been selected (and potentially Inquisitioned) but before they are shuffled and revealed.
+Gawain may then collect all mission cards, excluding the mission leader's, shuffle them, examine them, and pick one card to remove.
 The mission leader's card and remaining cards are then shuffled together and the cards revealed as per usual.

-The next time Titania is on a mission, they must play the card they removed on a previous mission, even if they normally could not play that card (e.g. Reversal or Fail).
+The next time Gawain is on a mission, they must play the card they removed on a previous mission, even if they normally could not play that card (e.g. Reversal or Fail).

 This ability has lots of interaction with other mechanics.
 Rulings for certain scenarios are as follows:
-- If the current mission team does not contain the mission leader, a Titania using the Suspend ability may look at all cards played on that mission and remove one.
+- If the current mission team does not contain the mission leader, a Gawain using the Suspend ability may look at all cards played on that mission and remove one.
-- If Titania attempts to suspend Agravaine's Fail card (e.g. the Agravaine player is one of the people whose card Titania can Suspend, and there is only one Fail among that set of cards), Agravaine may declare to cause the mission to Fail regardless.
-If Agarvaine does this, Titania is **not** required to play a Fail card on the next mission they are on.
+- If Titania attempts to suspend Agravaine's Fail card (e.g. the Agravaine player is one of the people whose card Gawain can Suspend, and there is only one Fail among that set of cards), Agravaine may declare to cause the mission to Fail regardless.
+If Agarvaine does this, Gawain is **not** required to play a Fail card on the next mission they are on.
-- Titania cannot look at or Suspend a card that has already been removed via Strong Inquisition.
+- Gawain cannot look at or Suspend a card that has already been removed via Strong Inquisition.

-In 10 player games, players are expected to assume there is a Titania/Oberon (e.g. choosing the Quest card they wish to play and making it clear which card they have chosen to play for that Quest) for the 2nd and 3rd missions, even if they don't know if Titania/Oberon is present.
-This is to preserve the surprise of the Titania/Oberon declaration.
+In 10 player games, players are expected to assume there is a Gawain (e.g. choosing the Quest card they wish to play and making it clear which card they have chosen to play for that Quest) for the 2nd and 3rd missions, even if they don't know if Gawain is present.
+This is to preserve the surprise of the Gawain declaration.

 ### Evil (Minions of Mordred)
 The goal of Evil players is to have either three missions fail, or should Good have won, assassinate either Merlin or the Lovers.

 #### Mordred
 Mordred's role is unchanged from the base rules of Avalon.
-Mordred knows most of the other Evil team members, but is not seen by Merlin.
+Mordred knows other Evil players (except Colgrevance), and other Evil players know that they are also Evil.
+Furthermore, Mordred is also not seen by Merlin.

-- Mordred correctly sees Agravaine, Colgrevance, Maelegant, and Morgana as Evil
-- Mordred is not aware of Oberon
-- Mordred is incorrectly seen by Merlin as Good

 #### Morgana
 Morgana's role is unchanged from the base rules of Avalon.
-Morgana knows most of the other Evil team members, but is also seen incorrectly by Percival as Merlin.
+Morgana knows other Evil players (except Colgrevance), and other Evil players know that they are also Evil.
+Furthermore, Morgana is also seen incorrectly by Percival as Merlin.

-- Morgana correctly sees Agravaine, Colgrevance, Maelegant, and Mordred as Evil
-- Morgana is not aware of Oberon
-- Morgana is incorrectly seen by Percival as Merlin

 ##### Ability: Sorceress
 Whenever Morgana has a proposal that is not the last proposal of the round (e.g. they do not have Force), they may declare as Morgana and reverse team proposal order for the rest of the game.
 The remaining proposals for the current round are granted to the people sitting next to the person who proposed the first team of the round (if proposals are typically made clockwise, it begins with the person to the right of the first proposer; if proposals are typically made counterclockwise, it begins with the person to the left of the first proposer).
 Proposals then proceed counterclockwise (if originally clockwise), or clockwise (if originally counterclockwise).